Keith Drury’s Backpacking equipment list

 of practical ministry and backpacking,

 The central value: P-A-C-K L-I-G-H-T. Take less.
 The lighter the load the happier the trip.
 Buy the minimum… borrow stuff until you really get serious about backpacking—many novices get all excited about a trip and buy too much stuff then have to replace it later.
-When you are ready to buy, there are three things that will cost you bigger money—these three may even become “lifetime” investments.
+When you are ready to buy, there are three things that will cost you big money—these three may even become “lifetime” investments.
 They are

 1. A sleeping bag (the most expensive thing you’ll buy—from $150-$600)